btc-script-explorer/scantool/README.md

         rpcuser=node_username
         rpcpassword=node_password

-2. Create a file called explorer.conf in the same directory as the explorer executable, and put the following settings in it.
+2. Create a file called scantool.conf in the same directory as the scantool executable, and put the following settings in it.
 (Other file locations can also be used.)

         bitcoin-core-addr=192.168.1.99
         bitcoin-core-port=9999